-Wood shingles are easily maintained with regular pressure washing to protect from mold and mildew.
+Wood shingles are easily maintained with regular pressure washing to protect from mold mildew.
 Homeowners should keep in mind this option is more likely to catch on fire.
-It also needs to be protected from the dangers of termites and mold.
+It also needs to be protected from the dangers of termites mold.

 These types of roof shingles begin with a fiberglass base made of overlapping wet fiberglass glued together by urea-formaldehyde.
-It is then coated with a blend of mineral fillers and asphalt to make the shingles waterproof.
+It is then coated with a blend of mineral fillers asphalt to make the shingles waterproof.

-If you want to help save the planet and your wallet, organic shingles may be the better types of roof shingles to choose.
+If you want to help save the planet your wallet, organic shingles may be the better types of roof shingles to choose.

-They are repurposed material composed of mainly wood chips, felt, and recycled cardboard.
+They are repurposed material composed of mainly wood chips, felt, recycled cardboard.
 They are then coated with a thick layer of ceramic to make the shingles more resistant to water.